Dental medicine has come a long way in minimizing the overall number of cavities (dental caries) experienced in the United States.

 E.max is another type of glass-ceramic material that is similar to porcelain but is much stronger.
 Because of its strength and durability, E.max is perfect for creating inlays and onlays to build up damaged teeth like molars that need to withstand a lot of chewing force.

-However, tooth-colored composite fillings aren’t just a good esthetic choice.
+However, tooth-colored composite fillings aren’t just a good aesthetic choice.
 Unlike amalgam fillings that just sit in the prepared space, composite fillings bond directly to the tooth structure.
 This method makes it easy to create a durable filling without compromising healthy tooth structure.

 Our ultimate goal is to protect and preserve as much natural tooth structure as we can for as long as possible.
 Tooth-colored fillings are a cost-effective way to keep your smile healthy and maintain your appearance.